cdimmock/Scratch/README.md

 Photoshop
 Git Bash

+The object of the game is to save the Hippodragon from the Businessmen.
+You do this by controlling the the hippoDragon Sprite with the arrow keys, collecting Energy Balls, and avoiding the Businessmen.

+I had fun making it and I hope you have fun playing it!

-This is a link to the game: https://scratch.mit.edu/projects/396636140/
+Here is a link to the game: https://scratch.mit.edu/projects/396636140/

-This is a link to a video greeting for other people in CS50: https://youtu.be/AMgajGYkW5w